asastats/docs/code-of-conduct.md

 Some Tasks cards may be straight forward enough for a Tasker to complete on their own with no participation of others (ex: cases where no original content is needed).

-Tasks that require generation of original content, or other feedback from the community, should be presented to the community as a discussion.
+Tasks that require generation of original content, or other community feedback, should be presented to the community as an official discussion.
+The preferred channel for presentation of an official discussion is the [ASA Stats subreddit](https://www.reddit.com/r/asastats/) w/ Discussion flair.
+After an official discussion is presented on Reddit, it should also be announced simultaneously in the other official channels: a tweet with a link to the announcement on Twitter, and a message linking to the announcement in the Discord #announcements channel.
+For the Twitter and Discord announcements, a Tasker will need to request assistance using an @Admin comment in Discord.

 For cards that require some clarification or planning with team members, a Tasker should use the #tasker-discussion channel for this purpose prior to opening a more formal active participation discussion in an ASA Stats community channel.

 ### Issue rejection
 #### Already exists